UGRiDUMass/ugriders.github.io/_posts/2099-06-01-What_Is_UGRID.md

 layout: post
 title: What is UGRID?
 description: UGRiD stands for "Undergraduate Researchers Interested in Data".
 It's a group that consists of Five College students from cross-interdisciplinary backgrounds who have an interest in Data Science.
-author: Vincent Lee
 ---

 UGRiD stands for "Undergraduate Researchers Interested in Data".
 It's a group that consists of Five College students from cross-interdisciplinary backgrounds who have an interest in Data Science.
-This semester, we'll be preparing for an annual data competition called Datafest.
-We primarily work with R Programming and don't worry if you're new to the language.
-We will provide you with information and a set of tools to help you get started.
+We host collaborative data analysis sessions, give educational presentations on topics like machine learning, data vizualization tools, and telling stories with your data.
+We hope to have meetings split evenly between education and collaboration, and want to foster an environment where members can be free to work and present on whatever data-related topics they find most interesting.
 We will also be hosting workshops and guest lecturers here on campus.
-We have Saturday Meetings from 3-5PM at the W.E.B DuBois Library Room 1667 (16th Floor).
+We have Sunday Meetings from 3-5PM at the W.E.B DuBois Library (Room TBD)

-For any new members, I would suggest you get started by going over to our resource page!
+For any new members, we suggest you get started by going over to our resource page.
+Don't hesitate to contact us with any questions or concerns you may have!

-Also don't forget to contact us, we need your email so we can add you onto our group!